artur1802/artur1802/README.md

 # Hi, I'm Arturo! 👋
 ### Software Engineer | Open to Work 🚀

-🎓 I hold a degree in **Computer Science**.
+🎓 **Bachelor’s in Computer Science** – Experienced in designing and building software solutions that address real-world challenges.
-💡 I’m passionate about building software solutions that solve real-world problems.
+💡 Passionate about full-stack development, cloud technologies, and AI/ML applications.
-🌱 Currently sharpening my skills in full-stack development & cloud technologies.
+🌱 Currently enhancing skills in modern web frameworks, scalable architectures, and cloud platforms (AWS/Azure).
 📌 Looking for opportunities as a **Software Engineer** where I can contribute, learn, and grow.
-💬 Ask me about my projects.
+💬 **Ask me about my projects** – I’ve built applications involving data pipelines, predictive models, and interactive web solutions.
-📫 How to reach me: **arinco9@wgu.edu**.
+📫 Reach me: **arinco9@wgu.edu**.
 🌍 Fun fact: I love continuous learning and enjoy working on side projects to explore new technologies.

 ---